SKYHOOK IS THE CONTINUOUS REINVENTION OF LOCATION

 Jim received a JD from the University of Pennsylvania in 1991 and a BA in Economics and Philosophy from Connecticut College in 1986.

-As VP Product, Kipp oversees the product group and is deeply engaged in all aspects of the business, customers, policies and technology in the fast moving mobile location and location intelligence markets.
-Prior to running the product group, Kipp spent five years as Chief Architect and Privacy Czar at Skyhook and oversaw the evolution of the Skyhook services from the early years.
+As SVP of Product and Engineering, Kipp oversees the engineering and product groups and is deeply engaged in all aspects of the business, customers, policies and technology in the fast moving mobile location and location intelligence markets.
+Previously, Kipp spent five years as Chief Architect and Privacy Czar at Skyhook and oversaw the evolution of the Skyhook services.
 Kipp has spent over 20 years developing technology and strategy for numerous early stage companies in the technology and startup world.
 Kipp received his BS in Computer Science from the University of Nebraska as well as an MS and ABD in CS from Georgia Tech.

 Rodman (Rod) K. Forter, Jr.